iamsayan/wp-last-modified-info/readme.txt

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.6.6 =
+Release Date: April 2, 2020

+* NEW: Added Shortcode `[lmt-site-modified-info]` to display website modified time.
+It will trigger when a post is saved.
+* NEW: Added a method to directly replace the post published date with post modified date.
+This feature may not work with some themes.
+* Added: `%post_link%` variable to PHP Output Buffer replace process.
+* Added: Ablity to sort posts on frontend by post modified date.
+* Tweak: Removed the required from Noti Post Types fields as sometime it prevents plugin from save the data.
+* Tweak: Form now "Text before Last Modified Info" fields do not support and HTML tags.
+You can use `post-last-modified-text` CSS class for posts, `page-last-modified-text` CSS class for pages and `tt-last-modified-text` CSS class for template tags to apply styles.
+* Fixed: Properly sanitizes input and escapes the output to prevent a XSS vulnerability.
+Thanks to @Jeroen Mulder.
+* Fixed: Some CSS and JS issues.
+* Compatibilty with WordPress v5.4.

 = 1.6.5 =
 Release Date: December 21, 2019